craflin/umdoc/Doc/manual.md

 * Figure and table environments.
 * Cross references within the generated document.

-All this cannot be accomplished with traditional Markdown.
+Most of this cannot be accomplished with traditional Markdown without reverting to *HTML*.
 Hence, some extensions to the Markdown language and a way to define the layout of the document are required.

-*umdoc* tries to overcome the shortcomings of traditional Markdown with some Markdown extensions inspired by *[GitHub](http://github.com) flavored Markdown* and [Pandoc](http://pandoc.org).
+*umdoc* tries to overcome the shortcomings of traditional Markdown with some Markdown extensions inspired by *[GitHub](http://github.com) flavored Markdown* and Markdown extensions from [Pandoc](http://pandoc.org).
-Layout information required to generate the document can be specified using an *umdoc* specific *XML* file (see [section #](#umdoc-xml-file)) and customized *LaTex* classes and commands.
+Layout information required to generate the document can be specified using an *umdoc* specific *XML* file (see [section #](#umdoc-xml-file)) and with customized *LaTex* classes and commands.

 ##### Project Goals